Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Discussion and Outlook

-While we employed the cup-product-gate based construction of Ref.~\cite{breuckmann2024cups} to construct transversal $CCZ$ circuits, alternative approaches may yield shorter-depth circuits or simpler logical structure.
 Another important direction is improving the yield of disjoint $\overline{CCZ}$ gates that can be extracted from the hypergraph magic states produced by these circuits (\cref{sec::logical_opt}).
 This corresponds to the problem of finding the subrank of a binary tensor~\cite{christandl2023gap, kopparty2020geometric, golowich2024quantum, lin2024transversal}, which is computationally hard.
 While we used mixed-integer programming, new heuristic strategies could uncover larger values of $K_{CCZ}$ for the codes we consider.
 In parallel, a deeper understanding of the structure of these high-magic hypergraph states—produced by the transversal $CCZ$ circuits described in \cref{sec::transversal_CCZ}—may allow one to compile them directly into useful quantum circuits, offering an alternative to extracting only disjoint $\overline{CCZ}$ gates.

 In summary, tricycle codes represent a significant step toward scalable, low-overhead, fault-tolerant magic state distillation with quantum LDPC codes.
 Ongoing work on new code constructions, transversal gate optimization, and efficient code-switching protocols will continue to strengthen the outlook for practical, high-performance quantum computing.